IBT-learning/full-stack-software-engineering-2024/5-database/assignments/db-assignment-2.md

 ### Create your CRUD endpoints

-Set up five endpoints:
+Set up and implement five endpoints:

 - Get all (return all documents)
-- Get one by ID
+- Get one by ID (return a single document)
-- Create a new document
+- Create a new document (add a new document to the database)
 - Update an existing document by ID
 - Delete an existing document by ID